aws-solutions/media-insights-on-aws/IMPLEMENTATION_GUIDE.md

   * A dictionary containing the operation definition.

   Raises:
-  * 200: All operations returned sucessfully.
+  * 200: All operations returned successfully.
   * 404: Not found
   * 500: Internal server error